Raekwon Davis: Miami Dolphins

-Davis was selected with the 56th pick in the 2020 NFL draft by the Miami Dolphins.
+Davis was selected in the second round of the 2020 NFL draft by the Miami Dolphins, who made him the 56th pick overall.
 He was placed on the reserve/COVID-19 list by the team on August 6, 2020, and activated two days later.

-He played all 16 games during his rookie season of 2020, finishing the year with 40 tackles.
+Davis played all 16 games for the Dolphins during his rookie season of 2020, finishing the year with 40 tackles.
+He was named to the PFWA All-Rookie Team.

 On September 14, 2021, Davis was placed on injured reserve after suffering a knee injury in Week 1.
 He was activated on October 9, 2021.